GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

     traffic to one of the three servers specified in your `upstream` directive (`lb`).

-    Important:  If you have a certificate chain file from a certificate authority, add it to your `server` block using the `ssl_trusted_certificate` directive.
+    **Important**:  If you have a certificate chain file from a certificate authority, add it to your `server` block using the `ssl_trusted_certificate` directive.
 Place this directive after
                 the `ssl_certificate_key` directive: